ZJZAC/awesome-deep-model-IP-protection/README.md

 5. [Entangled Watermarks as a Defense against Model Extraction ](https://arxiv.org/pdf/2002.12200.pdf)：forcing the model to learn features which are jointly used to analyse both the normal and the triggers; using soft nearest neighbor loss (SNNL) to measure entanglement over labeled data | [Code](https://github.com/cleverhans-lab/entangled-watermark) | [BibTex](): jia2020entangled |  et al, *30th USENIX* 2020

-6. [Protecting IP of Deep Neural Networks with Watermarking: A New Label Helps](https://link.springer.com/content/pdf/10.1007%2F978-3-030-47436-2_35.pdf):  adding a new label will not twist the original decision boundary but can help the model learn the features of key samples better;  investigate the relationship between model accuracy, perturbation strength, and key samples’ length.; reports more robust than zhang's method in pruning and | [BibTex]():  zhong2020protecting | Zhong et a;, *Pacific-Asia Conference on Knowledge Discovery and Data Mining* 2020

 7. [Protecting the intellectual property of deep neural networks with watermarking: The frequency domain approach](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9343235): explain the failure to forgery attack of zhang-noise method. | [BibTex](): li2021protecting | Li et al, *19th International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom)* 2021